Diátaxis and LLM-assisted documentation

 Well, really.
 The nerve of you!
 Well, I’ve done my best.
 Feel free to ignore me and focus on those sweet, sweet technical/analytical problems that we all love so much.
 But don’t come running to me when an idiot manager or daft fellow developer who happens to be exercising slightly more Cognitive Empathy than a broken toaster runs rings around you.

-Incidentally, don’t despair if you feel that a self-perceived lack of neurotypicality on your part might make all this too difficult.
+But don’t despair if you feel that a self-perceived lack of neurotypicality on your part might make all this too difficult.
 As I have already implied, I’m not neurotypical either, having a decently-sized helping of Emotional Contagion, with a side order of Face Blindness.
 Depending on the mix at your workplace, non-neurotypicality might actually make it all easier: check out The Double Empathy Problem to see what I’m talking about.

 Excel Tetris